teslamotors/liblithium/README.md

 SConstruct file for building using scons by default.

-You can also use the `docker.sh` script that will conveniently build liblithium along with examples for multiple target architectures in one go.
+You can also use the `docker.sh` script that will conveniently build liblithium along with examples for multiple target architectures.

 # What you can use liblithium for

-Liblithium is particularly well suited for constrained environments and low power microcontrollers due to its very small footprint and limited processing requirements, thus making it possible to include cryptographic operations such as signature verification on low power electronics.
-This makes liblithium a great candidate for implementing signed firmware updates on embedded electronics.
+liblithium is particularly well-suited for constrained environments and low-power microcontrollers due to its very small footprint and limited processing requirements.
+This makes liblithium a great candidate for implementing signed firmware updates on embedded electronics that have no secure boot functionality.

 ## Basics of using liblithium for signed updates

-Before anything else, you should ensure that all debug ports (JTAG, other) on your target MCU are disabled, since those can be used to circumvent software-only signature validation.
+Before anything else, you should ensure that all debug ports (e.g., JTAG) on your target MCU are disabled, since those can be used to circumvent software-only signature verification.

 Signature verification should ideally be implemented in the bootloader, either at boot time, or only at firmware update time if boot speed is critical.